Ant539/ML-ABE/README.md

 - This demo is solely for academic exchange and verification purposes and should not be used for commercial use.
 - Please comply with relevant laws, regulations, and open source agreements when using this demo.

-Thank you for your interest and support for Paper XX and this demo!
-If you have any questions or suggestions, please feel free to contact us.